jvta/AzureVM/README.md

 Common parameters:
 * boolUseGenericDSCExtension - set to 'true' to use this extension
 * strDscExtensionUpdateTagVersion (Default '1'.
 Increment and redeploy to force an updated configuration)
-* strArtifactsLocation (e.g. storage account where your DSC blob is stored e.g. "https://mydscacc.blob.core.windows.net" or perhaps another GitHub location e.g. https://"https://raw.githubusercontent.com/mygithub")
+* strArtifactsLocation (e.g. storage account where your DSC blob is stored e.g. "https://mydscacc.blob.core.windows.net" or perhaps another GitHub location e.g. "https://raw.githubusercontent.com/mygithub")
 * strDscFunction (your name for a DSC "configuration" block to apply e.g. 'StandardAzureServer')
 * strDscScript (your DSC configuration script name.
 Default is configuration.ps1)
 * strDscExtensionArchiveFolder (a folder or container name hosting the configuration file.
-Will otherwise use a storage blob default of 'windows-powershell-dsc')
+Will otherwise use the storage container default named 'windows-powershell-dsc')
 * strDscExtensionArchiveFileName (your archive file name.
 Will otherwise use a default of 'configuration.ps1.zip')

 Default variables: